UNSEASONABLY WARM TEMPERATURES THROUGH FRIDAY

 WE ARE TRACKING COLDER CONDITIONS THIS WEEKEND, WITH RAIN RETURNING SATURDAY NIGHT AND SUNDAY

-Today: Mostly cloudy with scattered showers and thunderstorms likely.
-Highs 74-80.
+Today: Mostly cloudy with a 40% chance of scattered showers and isolated thunderstorms.
+Warm.
+Highs 65-70.
 Southwest wind 10 mph or less.